PHYSICAL DIAGNOSIS 2

 TWIN SAINTS COSMOS AND DAMIEN

-(left) St. Cosmos and diagnosis by examination of the urine. (right) St Damian therapy with a medication. from "Feldtbüch der Wundartzney" by Hans von Gersdorff (1517).
+St. Cosmos and urine diagnosis, St Damian treating in "Feldtbüch der Wundartzney" by Hans von Gersdorff (1517)

-urine examination from "Fasciculus Medicinae" by Johannes de Ketham (1493).
+from "Fasciculus Medicinae" by Johannes de Ketham (1493)

 uroscopy diagnosis by Gerrit Dou (1653).